nkh/vimkat/README.md

 After a short discussion with Rafael Kitover, of vimpager's fame, I decided to dig in, this is the first beta release of 'vimkat', more releases to fix some bug will come continuously.

+I've also writen 'tvcat' which is a bit faster but work only in tmux.

 ## SPEED

-Expect at least 3 times faster rendering speed, with an average of ten times and for some files 50! times.
+Expect at least 3 times faster rendering speed for vimkat, with an average of ten times and for some files 50! times.
+Speed can be 2 to 5 times faster with tvcat than vimkat.

-in the example directory you'll find bash_ftl which is a large, very syntax heavy, file which takes 25 seconds to render (on my machine) with vimcat and 0.5 secons with vimkat.
+in the example directory you'll find bash_ftl which is a large, very syntax heavy, file which takes 15 seconds to render (on my machine) with vimcat and 0.6 second with vimkat and 0.3 second with tvcat.

 I'm of course interested in hearing about the performances with other types of files and other machines

 ### Partial Rendering

-if you want took at only the top part of a file you can pass a length argument to 'vimkat' to speed it up.
+if you want took at only the top part of a file you can pass a length argument to speed it up things a bit.

 ### No plugins